Six Steps to Self-Publishing

 Set Up Your Company

 By definition, self-publishing means you are publishing the book.
 The best entity for doing this is your own company, which gives you total control and ownership.

 Your publishing company is the entity that sells your book to distributors, such as Amazon.
-It’s the entity that signs up for ISBN numbers, Library of Congress numbers, tax deductions and other elements.
+It’s the entity that signs up for ISBNs, Library of Congress numbers, tax deductions and other elements.

 You can print your book in four main ways.